pic

 Basal cell carcinoma

-Basal cell carcinomas is the most common form of skin cancer.
+Basal cell carcinoma is the most common form of skin cancer.
 It usually develops because of exposure to the sun’s ultraviolet (UV) rays.
-If gone untreated, it can spread to other areas of your body.
+Basal cell is a very slow growing cancer.

 Squamous cell carcinoma

-Squamous cell carcinomas is the second most common form of skin cancer.
-This type of skin cancer grows sun-exposed areas of your skin.
+Squamous cell carcinoma is the second most common form of skin cancer.
+This type of skin cancer grows in sun-exposed areas of your skin.
 It does have the potential to spread if not treated.

 Melanoma

-Melanoma is an aggressive and deadly type of skin cancer that begins in the pigment-producing cells (melanocytes) of the skin.
+Melanoma can be an aggressive type of skin cancer that begins in the pigment-producing cells (melanocytes) of the skin.

 What are the symptoms of skin cancer?

 The symptoms of skin cancer depend on the type you’ve developed.
-Routine self-skin checks and regular professional checks identify suspicious lesions that suggest cancer.
+Routine self-skin checks and regular professional checks identify suspicious lesions that could be cancerous.

 If you see a notable change in skin texture or color, consult with the specialists at Southwest Michigan Dermatology.
 You should also schedule an evaluation if you notice symptoms, including: